Telephone numbers in Iran

-Number length
+Telephone numbers in Iran consist of an area code and a subscriber number.
+The dial plan type in Iran is closed, and "0" is the internal trunk prefix in Iran, while the country calling code is +98. the country's telephone numbers are regulated by the Ministry of Information and Communications Technology of Iran.'

+Format

-All telephone numbers are 11 digits long (initial 0 plus ten numbers).
-The first two or three digits after the zero are the area code.
+All telephone numbers are 11 digits long (including the internal trunk prefix).
+The first two digits are the area code.
 The possibilities are: (0XX) XXXX XXXX (for landlines), 09XX XXX XXXX (for cellphones) and 099XX XXX XXX (for MVNO).

-The initial zero is replaceable with +98.
+Either of the trunk prefixes may be used when making an internal national call.

-When making a call within the same landline area code, initial 0 plus the area code can be omitted.
+When making a call within the same landline area code, the trunk prefix and the area code can be omitted.

-Example for calling

-The international call prefix depends on the country you are calling from; e.g., 00 for most European countries, and 011 from North America.
-For domestic calls (within the country), 0 must be dialed before the area code.
-The prefix for international calls from Iran is 00 (e.g., for a United States number 00 1 ... should be dialed).

-An example for calling telephones in the city of Tehran is as follows: